 Whenever I fish a new body of water I always try to learn as much as possible about the surrounding area.
-In this article I will try to give some insight into how to categorize different types of water and there characteristics, we will look at rivers, both tidal, and single current, lakes, manmade, and natural, and hopefully give you the keys to reading and really learning the water you fish.
+In this article I will try to give some insight into how to categorize different types of water and their characteristics, we will look at rivers, both tidal, and single current, lakes, manmade, and natural, and hopefully give you the keys to reading and really learning the water you fish.
 Tidal Rivers are without a doubt the hardest water to read, this is because they are altered by man and nature twice daily.

 The Hudson and Connecticut rivers are prime examples around our area.
-I will only touch on this subject briefly, because there basic characteristics are the same as single current rivers, each day the tide comes in and goes out the bass know this and there only a dumb fish so you have to know this.
-On an outgoing tide or incoming tide the fish know to go to areas were the current pulls food out of shallow flats, back bays, coves, these areas are generally deeper than the surrounding bottom contours.
+I will only touch on this subject briefly because their basic characteristics are the same as single current rivers, each day the tide comes in and goes out the bass know this, and they're only a dumb fish so you have to know this.
+On an outgoing tide or incoming tide the fish know to go to areas where the current pulls food out of shallow flats, back bays, coves, these areas are generally deeper than the surrounding bottom contours.
 You may ask yourself why?
 Because every day, and every night the water goes in and out through that very same area taking with it a buffet table for any Bass just sitting and waiting behind every rock nook and cranny on the river.
 SO HERE IS THE KEY FIND WHERE A FLAT DUMPS INTO A SECONDARY CHANNEL NEAR THE MAIN RIVER CHANNEL WITH COVER AND LET THE TIDE WORK FOR YOU!!
-The second thing unique about this type of river is man building various structures on the river, on the Hudson we have squared off points, lighthouses, and barge cribs.
-All of these alter flow and the Bass uses all of these at different times of the year.
-However we must remember these areas have to have water on them 24 hours a day.
+The second thing unique about this type of river is men building various structures on the river, on the Hudson we have squared off points, lighthouses, and barge cribs.
+All of these alter the flow and the Bass uses all of these at different times of the year.
+However, we must remember these areas have to have water on them 24 hours a day.
 So we should be conscious of the tide all day long.
-Keys to river success is being able to duplicate areas of success not only by type of structure but also by time of success by either running up or down stream to use the tide to our advantage, because the tide is never ever the same everywhere on these rivers.
+Keys to river success is being able to duplicate areas of success not only by the type of structure but also by time of success by either running up or downstream to use the tide to our advantage because the tide is never ever the same everywhere on these rivers.